Rizquez/Codemnesis/README.md

 - **repository:** Directory of the repository that hosts the project.
 - **output (optional):** Directory where the generated files will be saved.
 If not specified, the folder where the files are stored will be created in the *root of this project*.
 - **excluded (optional):** Additional files and extensions to exclude from the scan, separated by commas if multiple are specified.
+- **report (optional):** Request the creation of a report with the metrics information, it works such a True/False click.

 > [!NOTE]
 > For more details about the parameters and execution arguments, see the file located at: *handlers/console.py*